Chiefs, 49ers insiders give final preview of Sunday’s matchup on Big Game Bound

 FOX4 Kansas City Sports Anchor Rob Collins and KRON4 Sports Anchor Kate Rooney will headline our final two Team Focus segments in Saturday’s Big Game Bound from Radio Row!
-Join the action at 10:00am PT right here on this app or site.
+Join the action at 1:00pm ET right here on this app or site.

 Super Bowl Champion Ricardo Lockette will also join the show, followed by sports business analyst Darren Rovell, who breaks down sports betting for this Sunday’s game.